jugarbus/dash_multipage/README.md

-# dash_multipage
+# Medical App Dash Multipage
- Interactive visualization of medical data from patients with arrhythmia
+ Interactive visualization app multipage of medical data from patients with arrhythmia.